Home / Global

 Complete Guide to Halal Certification in Saudi Arabia.
 Saudi food business obtaining HALAL certification for export compliance.

-Halal certification in Saudi Arabia is a very important standard for Halal food, cosmetics, and medicines.
-It fulfils the requirements of companies according to Islamic Law.
+Halal certification in Saudi Arabia is a very important standard for Halal food, cosmetics, medicines, and regulated products intended for the Saudi and global Muslim markets.
+It fulfils the requirements of companies according to Islamic Law, Saudi Food and Drug Authority (SFDA) regulations, and approved Halal standards.

-Apex Sc is one of the top halal certification bodies in Saudi Arabia, which provides expert HALAL certification services, implementation, auditing, and training in Riyadh, Jeddah, Mecca, Medina, Dammam, and Al Khobar.
+Apex Sc is not a HALAL Consultancy in Saudi Arabia but one of the top halal certification bodies in Saudi Arabia, which provides expert HALAL certification services, implementation, auditing, and training in Riyadh, Jeddah, Mecca, Medina, Dammam, and Al Khobar.

 HALAL is an Arabic word that is used in Islam for Muslims, which means Lawful and permitted by Allah.
 Muslims will always follow Islamic Law in every field, even in business, food, etc., and will not go for Haram.
 Both Halal and Haram terms are used in Islam.
 Saudi Arabia, or KSA, is a very big country with a Muslim population.
 Prophet Muhammad (S.A.A.W) belongs to this country.
 That's why all Muslims have a lot of respect and great love for this country.